cms-legacydata-analyses/EventProductionExampleTool/MCDrellYanProductionNoPU/README.md

 cmsDriver.py step1 --filein file:gensimDY.root --step=DIGI,L1,DIGI2RAW --datatier GEN-SIM-RAW --conditions=START42_V17B::All --fileout=digiDY.root --eventcontent RAWSIM --python_filename hltDY.py --number=10 --mc --no_exec
 ```

-Note here that the ROOT file *gensimDY.root*, which was obtained in the last step (step 0), serves as input for step1.
+Note here that the ROOT file *gensimDY.root*, which was obtained in the last step (step 0), serves as input for step 1.
 We now process the event up to the L1 (level 1 trigger) simulation.
 No HLT simulation is performed for MC datsets for 2010.

 The command produces a file, *digiDY.py*, which needs to be modified